kingston-hackSpace/Interactive_Graphics/README.md

 ## Unity / Unreal

-Unity and Unreal are widely used in games and immersive experiences (VR/AR).
+Unity and Unreal are widely used in **games and immersive experiences (VR/AR)**.

 Can integrate with sensors, cameras and microcontrollers via plugins or custom bridges

-Unity: free personal licence (with limitations)
+Both powerful but have a steeper learning curve and are best suited to larger or more technically complex projects.

-Unreal Engine: free to use; royalties apply for commercial products
+Free to use with limitations.

-More guidance, book a consultation with a KSA Immersive Lab techician
+More guidance, book a consultation with a **KSA Immersive Lab** techician

 ----